peter.bike

 College Park

 College Park station is not wheelchair-accessible.
-No ramps, elevators, mini-highs, or manual wheelchair lifts exist here.
+No ramps, mini-highs, or manual wheelchair lifts exist here.

 San Jose Diridon

-San Jose Diridon has an array of four island platforms between pairs of tracks.
+San Jose Diridon station has an array of four island platforms between pairs of tracks.

 Nine tracks are numbered from east to west.
 Track 1, the eastmost track, is only accessible via a side platform, and Caltrain doesn't use that track.
 All Caltrain trains are served from the island platforms.